Savestate2A03/wordle-discord/README.md

 * `!wordle` Initiates a Wordle game in the current channel
 * `!join` Joins a Wordle game in the current channel
 * `!guess ||word||` Guess a word.
 Must be spoilered or it won't be recognized.
 Deletes the message after processed
-* `!leave` Leaves Wordle game in the current channel
 * `!giveup` Gives up in an active Wordle game.
 Notably does not remove from final results recap
 * `!stop` Stops the current game in full